exercism/awk/docs/INSTALLATION.md

 # What awk do I have?

 The Exercism AWK track uses `gawk`, GNU's AWK.
-You may already have it, let's see: execute this command
+You may already have it; to check, execute this command
 ```sh
 awk --version
 ```